Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 • Widens the de minimis ranges to +2/-4 percentage points for all individual and small group market plans subject to the AV requirements under the EHB package.

-• Expanded bronze plans will have a de minimis range of +5/-4 percentage points.
+• Expanded bronze plans will have a de minimis range of +5 to -4 percentage points.

 • Removes from the conditions of QHP certification the de minimis range of +2/0 percentage points for individual market silver QHPs and specifies a de minimis range of +1/-1 percentage points for income-based silver CSR plan variations.